 Many commercial property owners are self-employed, so commercial real estate hard money lenders need to see the big picture of an income stream to provide funding.
 Commercial lenders are less concerned with debt-to-income ratio than residential lenders.
 Potential owners that are not self-employed should be prepared to provide W-2 forms for several years and other documentation to show any other income streams

 When it comes to lending, most people think that a good credit score carries the most weight.
 This may be true with residential lending, but commercial lenders are less concerned with the potential property owner’s personal credit score and more concerned with other areas of qualification like net worth, liquidity, income, and previous ownership experience.

-In some ways, the commercial real estate lending process works similarly to obtaining a residential real estate loan.
+In some ways, the commercial real estate lending process works similarly to obtaining a residential real estate hard money loan.
 There are key differences that potential commercial property owners need to become familiar with before beginning the loan process to make sure that their overall financial picture shows readiness to take on the project.

 Get Latest update through our social media channel.
 Like, follow & share our Facebook Page